Converting Your Farm to Organic or Biodynamic

 Meeting other farmers or growers who have been through conversion and are running successful organic businesses can be invaluable.
 Attending conferences, workshops and farm visits can be a good way to explore ideas and make connections, but informal conversation with neighbours or contacts are just as important.

 Do be sure to check out what grants you may be able to apply for, including application deadlines and any additional requirements.
-Support available is likely to be different in each of the four nations of the UK, and there may be a distinction between conversion support and maintenance support. (links here)
+Support available is likely to be different in each of the four nations of the UK, and there may be a distinction between conversion support and maintenance support.
+Click here for government information about different schemes that are offered for rural payments and grants.

 It is worth considering the timing of your conversion.
 Starting your conversion before the date you sow the majority of your crops will mean you’ll have an organic harvest as soon as possible, and starting conversion of your cattle at least 12 weeks before your main calving block will mean you have organic beef as soon as possible.
 Making sure you’re ready to take advantage of grants and subsidies could make a significant difference to your finances.